-Graduates of law schools in foreign countries may be permitted to sit for the general bar examination and apply for admission on motion upon obtaining a prior determination of their education sufficiency from the Board of Bar Examiners (BBE).
-It is important to note that the process to determine eligibility to apply for admission will take a minimum of four (4) months from the date on which the documentation is received by the BBE.
+Graduates of law schools in foreign countries may be permitted to sit for the general bar examination or petition for admission by motion upon obtaining a prior determination of their education sufficiency from the Board of Bar Examiners (BBE).
+It is important to note that the process to determine eligibility to petition for admission will take a minimum of four (4) months from the date on which the documentation is received by the BBE.
 All submitted packages must be complete prior to review.

-Graduates of foreign law schools seeking an advanced determination of their educational sufficiency to sit for the bar examination or apply of admission on motion to the Massachusetts bar, must submit all documentation required by Rule VI.2 to:
+Graduates of foreign law schools seeking an advanced determination of their educational sufficiency to sit for the bar examination or petition for admission by motion to the Massachusetts bar, must submit all documentation required by Rule VI.2 to:

 Board of Bar Examiners